Patentable Subject Matter

 “discovery of the handiwork of nature,”

 “markedly different characteristics from any found in nature and one having the potential for significant utility.
-His discovery is not nature's handiwork, but his own; accordingly it is patentable subject matter under § 101.” -Diamond at 310.
+His discovery is not nature's handiwork, but his own; accordingly it is patentable subject matter under § 101.” -

-"Congress… recognized that the relevant distinction was not between living and inanimate things, but between products of nature, whether living or not, and human-made inventions." -Diamond at 313.
+"Congress… recognized that the relevant distinction was not between living and inanimate things, but between products of nature, whether living or not, and human-made inventions." -

 Therefore, although products of nature are not patentable, the fact that one seeks to patent a living organism, be it animal, vegetable, or mineral, is not, in itself, cause to reject the patent application.
 Human-modified products of nature which serve a purpose different from the naturally-occurring product of nature and which have characteristics different from the original may be patented.